-Talent Development implements several strategies designed to place and retain high quality staff.
-First, during the planning of small learning communities and teacher teams, Diplomas Now assists school leadership to ensure that each SLC and team has an equitable distribution of both master and early career teachers.
-By creating this distribution of teaching staff, teachers with more experience can serve as mentors and professional resources for new teachers, particularly during team meetings and other professional learning opportunities held during common planning time.
+Talent Development implements several strategies designed to place and retain high-quality staff.
+First, during the planning of small learning communities and teacher teams, Talent Development assists school leadership to ensure that each SLC and team has an equitable distribution of both master and early career teachers.
+With this distribution, teachers with more experience can serve as mentors and professional resources for new teachers, particularly during team meetings and other professional opportunities during common planning time.
 Additionally, Talent Development engages in intensive pre-service professional development with all staff members.
-This pre-service training is especially beneficial for new and early career teachers, who are often still developing frameworks for effective instruction and are in need of strategies for developing strong relationships with students.
+This training is especially beneficial for new and early career teachers, who are often still developing frameworks for effective instruction and are in need of strategies for developing strong relationships with students.

-The Diplomas Now focus on coaching as the primary means of job-embedded professional development also provides an ongoing means of mentoring new and early career teachers.
-Specifically, the opportunities for newer teachers to watch coaches engage in model lessons as well as the ongoing reflective dialogue between coaches and newer teachers can have a profound impact on newer teachers' ability to successfully build relationships with their students and deliver instruction.
+The Talent Development focus on coaching as the primary means of job-embedded professional development also provides an ongoing means of mentoring new and early career teachers.
+Specifically, the opportunities for newer teachers to watch coaches model lessons, as well as engage in reflective dialogue with coaches can have a profound impact on newer teachers' ability to successfully build relationships with their students and deliver instruction.
 As research on successful teacher retention has indicated, this focus on increasing teacher capacity while providing ongoing support encompasses two of the critical elements of successful induction programs.

-- 3. Comprehensive instructional reform strategies. - A. Use data to identify and implement comprehensive, research-based, instructional programs that are vertically aligned from one grade to the next as well as aligned with the Illinois Learning Standards.
-The instructional programs must include: - development and use of frequent formative assessments permitting rapid-time analysis, feedback, and targeted instruction; - other data-driven instructional systems and strategies. - B. Differentiate instruction to meet students' needs, including personalized academic and non-academic support services.
+3. Comprehensive instructional reform strategies.

+A. Use data to identify and implement comprehensive, research-based, instructional programs that are vertically aligned from one grade to the next as well as aligned with the Illinois Learning Standards.
+The instructional programs must include:

+development and use of frequent formative assessments permitting rapid-time analysis, feedback, and targeted instruction;

+• other data-driven instructional systems and strategies.

+B. Differentiate instruction to meet students' needs, including personalized academic and nonacademic support services.

-The Diplomas Now school turnaround model focuses on creating a course of study that supports and challenges all learners and delivering instruction using strategies that engage students with diverse backgrounds, learning styles, and interests.
-The Diplomas Now model meets these diverse needs in several ways.
-First, reading selections in both the middle school and high school language arts curricula reflect authors and themes for a variety of backgrounds.
-As part of reading these texts, teachers engage students in a variety of activities that build up students' knowledge about cultures and viewpoints that differ from their own.
-Additionally, the Talent Development Middle School social studies course revolves around The History of Us book series.
-This set of social studies resources teaches the history of the United States utilizing varying perspectives that reflect both our shared heritage as well as the unique experiences of different genders, races, and cultures.
+Both the Talent Development Middle Grades and Talent Development High Schools programs focus on creating a course of study that supports and challenges all learners and delivering instruction using strategies that engage students with diverse backgrounds, learning styles, and interests.
+The Talent Development model meets these diverse needs in several ways.
+First, reading selections in both the middle and high school language arts curricula reflect authors and themes from a variety of backgrounds.
+As part of reading these texts, teachers engage students in various activities that build up students' knowledge about cultures and viewpoints that differ from their own.
+Additionally, the Talent Development Middle Grades social studies course revolves around The History of Us book series.
+This set of social studies resources teaches the history of the United States using varying perspectives that reflect both our shared heritage as well as the unique experiences of different genders, races, and cultures.